You don’t need to be Amish to learn how to simplify your life.

-Those of you who follow this blog know that I admire the Amish way of life, their simple ways of putting the Lord and family first and not adhering to any socialist way of life.
+Those of you who follow this blog know that I admire the Amish way of life, their simple ways of putting the Lord and family first and not adhering to any socialist way of life is appealing to me.

 As I worked in my office today, my mind kept drifting to the word “SIMPLICITY.”
-How do I achieve simplicity and what does it mean to me?
+How do I achieve simplicity and how can I simplify my life?

 Again that word, “simplicity” kept creeping back to me…no computers, no cell phones, no electronic stimulation just plain hard work all to glorify the Lord and the needs of her family.